dhzdhd/hadoop-docker-compose/README.md

   - Install docker.
   - Run `./run.ps1`.
   - Run `docker exec -it <container> /bin/bash` where `<container>` is the output of the previous step.
+  - Inside the container that you just opened, run
+    - `bash`
+    - `init`
+- Docker desktop interface
+  - Click on the container named `master`
+  - Head on to the `Exec` tab
+  - Run the following
+    - `bash`
+    - `init`

+## Usage

+- Use Hadoop as normal after setting up and entering the container.
+- Access the web interfaces at `localhost:8088` and `localhost:9870`
+- Once done, type `exit` twice to exit the container
+- Run `docker compose down` to shutdown the container.